7zhiqq/aquaRush/README.md

    Follow the prompts to create the superuser account.

-7. **Run the development server**:
+8. **Run the development server**:

    ```bash
    python manage.py runserver
    ```

-   Visit `http://127.0.0.1:8000` in your web browser.
+   Visit `http://127.0.0.1:8000` in your web browser to access the application.

 ### Configuration

 1. **Settings for Roles and Permissions**:
    - Admin users can view and manage all users and orders.
-   - Staff and Cashier roles can update order statuses.
+   - Staff and cashiers can update order statuses.
-   - Driver users are assigned orders and can mark them as delivered.
+   - Drivers are assigned orders and can mark them as delivered.

 2. **Database Configuration**:
-   - Ensure your database settings in `settings.py` are correct.
-For example, for PostgreSQL:
+   - Ensure your MySQL database settings in `settings.py` are correct.
+For example:
      ```python
      DATABASES = {
          'default': {
-             'ENGINE': 'django.db.backends.postgresql',
+             'ENGINE': 'django.db.backends.mysql',
-             'NAME': 'your_database_name',
+             'NAME': 'aquaRush',
-             'USER': 'your_database_user',
+             'USER': 'root',
-             'PASSWORD': 'your_database_password',
+             'PASSWORD': 'yourpassword',
              'HOST': 'localhost',
-             'PORT': '5432',
+             'PORT': '3306',
          }
      }
      ```